albertodonato/pelican-chemistry/README.rst

                          ``CUSTOM_CSS = '/custom.css'``).
 This is not
                          prepended with ``SITEURL``.
 ``PAGES_ON_MENU``        If set to ``True``, include links to pages in menu.
+                         Pages can be sorted in the desired order by setting the ``index`` metadata in the page to an integer value.
 ``INDEXES_ON_MENU``      If set to ``True``, include a dropdown in menu with
                          links to index pages (categories, tags, archives, feeds).